Hockey Stick Buying Guide

 Curve type can easily be divided in three categories: Heel curve, Mid curve and Toe Curve

-Heel curve: This “heel” curve is perfect for players who take mostly slap shots and one-timers and also a stickhandlers pattern.
+This "heel" curve is perfect for players who take mostly slap shots and one-timers, as well as for stickhandling patterns.
 The slightly exaggerated curve allows for better puck control in tight spaces.
-The open face is beneficial for snap shots, or when the player needs to elevate the puck quickly.
+The open face is beneficial for snap shots or when the player needs to elevate the puck quickly.

-Mid curve: This “mid” curve has become the most popular pattern on the market today.
-It has a perfect blend of attributes, and is not drastically catered to any specific style of play.
-Whether you are a puck moving defensemen, or a goal scorer, this has proven to be increasingly popular among players as a true “hybrid” pattern.
+This "mid" curve has become the most popular pattern on the market today.
+It has a perfect blend of attributes and is not drastically catered to any specific style of play.
+Whether you are a puck-moving defenseman or a goal scorer, this has proven to be increasingly popular among players as a true "hybrid" pattern.

-Toe curve: This “toe” curve is a true shooters pattern and is probably the fastest growing pattern on the market today, especially among forwards.
-The major hook at the toe allows for quick accurate and shooting and is ideal for stickhandling in tight spaces.
-Your backhand will suffer and it is not great for slap shots and one-timers.
+This "toe" curve is a true shooter's pattern and is probably the fastest growing pattern on the market today, especially among forwards.
+The major hook at the toe allows for quick, accurate shooting and is ideal for stickhandling in tight spaces.
+However, your backhand may suffer, and it is not great for slap shots or one-timers.

-The above chart categorized by curve type the most popular retail blade patterns offered by some stick manufacturers to give you some reference
+The above chart categorizes the most popular retail blade patterns offered by some stick manufacturers, giving you a reference based on curve type.

 Custom curves